 - The Super Nintendo exercise bike, officially known as the "Super Famicom Exercise Bike."

-- Which was a unique peripheral that allowed users to play games while exercising.
+- This unique peripheral enabled users to play games while exercising.

-- Developed for the Japanese Super Famicom system, this exercise bike featured pedals that could be used to control in-game actions.
+- Developed for the Japanese Super Famicom, this exercise bike featured pedals that could control in-game actions.

 Unfortunately, these functionalities were never made available outside Japan, making the Super Nintendo expansion port largely irrelevant for North American users.